Traders seek discounts for Kazakh oil tainted in Russia

 “We are not ready to pay for discounts for our oil, which was of a good quality.”

-According to Reuters calculations, the pricing spread for the cargoes of Urals from Ust-Luga declined to $20 per barrel compared with the same parcels from neighboring Primorsk in mid-April - early May.
+According to Reuters calculations, the pricing spread for the cargoes of Urals from Ust-Luga USTLU-URL-DIF declined to $20 per barrel compared with the same parcels from neighbouring Primorsk in mid-April - early May.

 Kazakhstan plans to seek compensation from Russian pipeline monopoly Transneft, a senior Kazakh energy official said last week.